 The two easiest ways to lift humidity for your fig is to not mist is but irrigate at the roots and to not have it too close to other plants.
 If the problem is really intense you could resort to pots of calcium chloride in your home or even get dry heat sources.

-– Should You Be Alarmed by Red Spots on Your Fig?
+1. Should You Be Alarmed by Red Spots on Your Fiddle Leaf Fig?

-Mostly yes; you should be alarmed by red spots on your plant.
+You should be alarmed by red spots on your plant in most cases.
 The spots indicate that there is harm happening to your plant, especially if the red spots have spread throughout.
 You need to check it thoroughly and make sure that you determine the reason for this condition.

-– How Do You Know if the Spots Are Due To Overwatering or Underwatering?
+2. How Do You Know if the Spots on Your Fiddle Leaf Fig Are Due To Over or Underwatering?

 Being able to identify what those red spots are on your fig leaf plants could help you understand the causes, as well as the steps you need to take for treatment, making your fiddle fig indoor plant healthy and beautiful.